Running a successful business isn’t just about making sales and increasing profits; it’s also about complying with all the relevant legislation.

 Comply with SARS

 SARS requires different kinds of information from you throughout the tax year, depending on the size of your business.
-You can see them on the SARS website.

 Your duty to the Revenue Service is to make sure that all submitted information is correct.
 If there are errors, you may be asked to pay more than you owe, or you could incur a fine.